Italy to unveil tax-cutting 2024 budget amid debt worries

 ROME, Oct 16 (Reuters) - Italy's deficit-hiking 2024 budget due to be approved by cabinet on Monday will cut taxes for workers and increase benefits for large families, officials said, amid growing market concerns over the country's strained public finances.

-Giorgia Meloni's government will meet at 0930 (0730 GMT) to discuss and approve the budget along with separate financial decrees.
+Prime Minister Giorgia Meloni's government gathered at around 0950 (0750 GMT) to discuss and approve the budget along with separate financial decrees.
 The budget bill will then go to parliament, which must pass it by the end of the year.

 Additional spending of 7-9 billion euros will go on pensions, the health service and public sector contracts, to be funded through alternative savings or tax hikes, two officials said, bringing the total budget package to 23-25 billion euros.